 Available in four size variations, several dial colors to choose from and a steel or two-tone case material.
-The name Royal has been used by Tudor once in the past, but now takes on a more sporty and bold personality for this 2020.
-Tudor is well known for its range of robust diving watches - the Black Bay, Pelagos is Submariner to name but a few examples – but the sister brand of Rolex is recalling the style of its models Prince Day-Date with the launch of the new collection Tudor Royal.
+The name Royal was used by Tudor once in the past, but now takes on a sportier and bolder personality for this 2020.
+Tudor well known for its range of rugged diver's watches - the models Black Bay, Pelagos e Submariner vintage to name but a few - but the sister brand of Rolex is recalling the style of its models Prince Day-Date with the launch of the new collection Tudor Royal.

-By managing some design elements shared by its sibling brand, the Tudor Royal Collection it has a crenellated bezel similar to the fluted bezel of the famous case Rolex Oyster, as well as a five-mesh integrated bracelet.
-Sitting somewhere between a classic watch and a sportsman, Tudor it made the Royal watch available globally having been exclusive to parts of the Asian market earlier this year.
+By managing some design elements shared by its sibling brand, the Tudor Royal Collection it has a crenellated bezel similar to the fluted bezel of the famous case Rolex Oysters, plus an integrated five-link bracelet.
+Sitting somewhere between a classic and a sporty watch, Tudor made the Royal watch available globally having been exclusive to parts of the Asian market earlier this year.
 Without apologizing, Tudor borrows from Rolex in the same way it has done in the past, this time with an interesting value proposition.

-Underlined by his slogan "Born To Dare", an important aspect of the business model of Tudor is the creation of wristwatches at an affordable price.
-The brand has achieved this goal in the past by lending case shapes, dial designs and names from the high-end catalog of Rolex and equipping them with more convenient third-party movements.
-In this way, many Tudor watches are naturally vintage-inspired as they follow in the footsteps of Rolex which, as a company, merely makes progress, drawing very rarely from its past.
-This method applies to the Tudor Royal, an affordable sporty-chic watch powered by a movement AND and made from a block of stainless steel 316L (as opposed to stainless steel 904L "Oystersteel"of Rolex).
+Underlined by its slogan "Born To Dare“, An important aspect of the business model of Tudor is the creation of wrist watches at an affordable price.
+The brand has achieved this in the past by lending case shapes, dial designs and names from the high-end catalog of Rolex and equipping them with more convenient third-party movements.
+In doing so, many Tudor watches are naturally vintage-inspired as they follow in the footsteps of Rolex which, as a company, only makes strides, very rarely drawing on its past.
+This method applies to the Tudor Royal, an affordable sporty-chic watch powered by a movement ETA and made from a block of stainless steel 316L (as opposed to stainless steel 904L "Oystersteel"of Rolex).

-The characteristic notched bezel of the Tudor Royal it is available in four different sizes; 28 mm, 34 mm, 38 mm and 41 mm.
-Steel versions are fixed on a stainless steel case 316L combined made with glossy and satin finishes.
-The two-tone versions are accompanied by an 18-carat yellow gold screw charge crown engraved with the logo Tudor embossed (as well as the steel version) and a five-tone integrated bracelet in steel and 18-carat yellow gold.
-The alternating smooth surfaces and the cut grooves of the bezel of the Tudor Royal reflect similar finishes applied to the built-in bracelet design.
-Three large satin meshes are placed between two thinner shiny parts along the entire bracelet, fastened with a folding buckle and a safety latch.
+The distinctive notched bezel of the Tudor Royal it is available in four different sizes; 28mm, 34mm, 38mm and 41mm.
+The steel versions are fixed on a stainless steel case 316L combined made with glossy and satin finishes.
+The two-tone versions are accompanied by an 18-karat yellow gold screw-down winding crown engraved with the logo Tudor embossed (as well as the steel version) and an integrated bracelet with five two-tone links in steel and 18-karat yellow gold.
+The alternating polished surfaces and cut grooves of the bezel of the Tudor Royal reflect similar finishes applied to the integrated bracelet design.
+Three large satin links are placed between two thinner shiny parts along the entire bracelet, secured with a folding clasp and safety catch.

-In addition to the two cash variants, a choice is also offered between the colors of the black, silver, champagne and blue dial, along with diamond versions and hour indices with Roman numerals.
-The larger 41 mm iterations take on the appearance of the Rolex Day-Date first launched in 1956: the concept behind the two openings placed remotely from each other (the day at 12 o'clock and the date at 3 o'clock) was to allow the wearer to refer to the date without having to reveal the entire watch dial from under the sleeve of a shirt.
+In addition to the two case variants, a choice of black, silver, champagne and blue dial colors is also offered, along with diamond versions and Roman numeral hour markers.
+The larger 41mm iterations echo the look of the Rolex Day-Date first launched in 1956: the concept behind the two openings positioned remotely from each other (the day at 12 o'clock and the date at 3 o'clock) was to allow the wearer to refer to the date without having to reveal the entire watch face from under a shirt sleeve.

-Prices for the new Tudor Royalwill be (depending on the materials and dial options):
+Prices for the new Tudor Royal will be (depending on materials and dial options):